 HIV Infection and Cancer Risk

-Do people infected with human immunodeficiency virus (HIV) have an increased risk of cancer?
+Does human immunodeficiency virus (HIV) infection increase the risk of cancer?

-Why might people infected with HIV have a higher risk of some types of cancer?
+Why do people living with HIV have a higher risk of some types of cancer?

-Infection with HIV weakens the immune system and reduces the body’s ability to fight viral infections that may lead to cancer (2, 7, 8).
-The viruses that are most likely to cause cancer in people with HIV are (9):
+Most of the cancers with increased incidence in people living with HIV are caused by viruses.
+That is because infection with HIV weakens the immune system, reducing the body’s ability to fight viral infections or viral-infected cancer precursor cells that may lead to cancer (710).
+The viruses that are most likely to cause cancer in people living with HIV are (11)

-The poorer cancer survival of HIV-infected people may result, at least in part, from the weakened immune system in such individuals.
-The increased risk of death could also result from the cancer being more advanced at diagnosis, delays in cancer treatment, or poorer access to appropriate cancer treatment.
+The poorer cancer survival of HIV-infected people may result, at least in part, from their weakened immune systems.
+The increased risk of death could also result from the cancer being more advanced at diagnosis (5), delays in cancer treatment, or poorer access to appropriate cancer treatment.
+For example, in a study that looked at cancer treatment disparities during 2001 to 2019, people living with HIV were less likely than those without HIV to receive cancer treatment for lymphoma or cancers of the lung, cervix, prostate, colon, or breast (17).

 Has the introduction of antiretroviral therapy changed the cancer risk of people infected with HIV?

-Although the risk of these AIDS-defining cancers among people infected with HIV is lower than in the past, it is still much higher than among people in the general population (15).
+However, people living with HIV continue to have a much higher risk of these cancers than the general population (18).
 This persistently high risk may reflect the fact that cART does not completely restore immune system functioning.
-Also, many people infected with HIV are not aware they are infected, have had difficulty in accessing medical care, or for other reasons are not receiving adequate antiretroviral therapy.
+Also, many people living with HIV are not receiving adequate antiretroviral therapy because they are not aware they are infected, have had difficulty in accessing medical care, or for other reasons.

-What can people infected with HIV do to reduce their risk of cancer or to find cancer early?
+What can people living with HIV do to reduce their risk of cancer or to find cancer early?

-Taking cART as indicated based on current HIV treatment guidelines lowers the risk of Kaposi sarcoma and non-Hodgkin lymphoma and increases overall survival.
+• Taking cART as recommended.
+Based on current HIV treatment guidelines, cART lowers the risk of Kaposi sarcoma and non-Hodgkin lymphoma and increases overall survival.

+• Quitting smoking.
 The risk of lung, oral, and other cancers can be reduced by quitting smoking.
 Because HIV-infected people have a higher risk of lung cancer, it is especially important that they do not smoke.
-Help with quitting smoking is available through the National Cancer Institute’s (NCI’s) smoking quitline at 1–877–448–7848 (1–877–44U–QUIT) and other NCI resources, which are listed on the Tobacco page.

-KSHV is secreted in saliva, and transmission of this virus may occur through deep kissing, through the use of saliva as a lubricant in sex, or through oral–anal sex.
-Reducing contact through these routes may reduce the chance of being infected with KSHV.
+• Reducing contact with saliva.
+Because KSHV is secreted in saliva, the virus may be transmitted through deep kissing, the use of saliva as a lubricant in sex, or oral–anal sex.

 The Office of HIV and AIDS Malignancy (OHAM) coordinates and oversees NCI-sponsored research on AIDS-related cancers and HIV/AIDS.
 OHAM also acts as a point of contact for the National Institutes of Health (NIH) Office of AIDS Research (OAR).